rcompat/rcompat/CONTRIBUTING.md

 ## Dependencies

 rcompat should ideally have no dependencies.
-In the few cases it has dependencies, they are slated for removal or considered too much of an effort to implement non-natively.
+In the few cases it has dependencies, they are slated for removal or considered too much effort to implement non-natively.
 Consult the maintainers before adding any new dependencies.

 ## New / renaming packages